jtsaito/docker-nginx-static/README.md

 Getting started.

+0. When on OS X boot2docker provides a VirtualBox VM virtual machine for Docker to run on.
-0. Initialize and start up boot2docker with
+   Initialize and start up boot2docker with

 ```
 boot2docker init